 - To acknowledge an opposing idea even though you don’t fully agree with it

-As you can see from the use of the words “agree” and “disagree” here, concession paragraphs are quite useful in IELTS essays that ask you whether you agree or disagree something.
+As you can see from the use of the words “agree” and “disagree” here, concession paragraphs are quite useful in IELTS essays that ask you whether you agree or disagree with something.

 The degree to which a concession paragraph actually acknowledges the other side of the debate as valid also entirely depends on your purpose.
 For example, you might want the whole paragraph to show a valid opposing argument for the purpose of balance or else you might just show the opposing argument and then refute it.